Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Introduction

 or two clusters

-Contrary to wave function $\Phi_{\alpha}\left( A_{\alpha},b\right) $ ($\alpha$=1,2), wave function $\Psi_{\alpha}\left( A_{\alpha},b\right) $ is a solution of two-cluster Schr\"{o}dinger equation with clusterization $A_{\alpha}=A_{\alpha1}+A_{\alpha2}$ \ and is presented in the form similar to (\ref{eq:I01}).
-This version of the RGM suggests more correct description of compound system and is appropriate when one or both clusters $A_{1}$ and $A_{2}$ have explicit (evident,definite) two-cluster structure or, in other words, they have weakly bound state(s) and thus can be easily split on two fragments.
-Many light nuclei, such as $d$, $^{6}$Li, $^{7}$Li, $^{7}$Be, have such properties as their separation energies are less than 3 MeV.
+Contrary to the wave function $\Phi_{\alpha}\left( A_{\alpha},b\right) $ ($\alpha$=1,2), the wave function $\Psi_{\alpha}\left( A_{\alpha},b\right) $ is a solution of the two-cluster Schr\"{o}dinger equation with clusterization $A_{\alpha}=A_{\alpha1}+A_{\alpha2}$ and is presented in the form similar to (\ref{eq:I01}).
+This version of the RGM suggests a more correct description of the compound system and is appropriate, when one or both clusters $A_{1}$ and $A_{2}$ have an evident two-cluster structure, or, in other words, they have weakly bound state(s) and thus can be easily split into two fragments.
+Many light nuclei such as $d$, $^{6}$Li, $^{7}$Li, and $^{7}$Be have such properties as their separation energies are less than 3 MeV.

-The Pauli resonance states have not seen in the standard version.
-Only shape resonance states were detected within this version in a single-channel approximation.
-As is well-known, shape resonances are created by the centrifugal and/or Coulomb barriers, and thus they lie relative close to the threshold of corresponding channel.
-The Pauli resonance states have been detected in the improved and advanced versions.
+The Pauli resonance states have not seen in the standard version of the RGM.
+Only the shape resonance states were detected within this version in the single-channel approximation.
+As is well known, the shape resonances are created by the centrifugal and/or Coulomb barriers.
+Thus, they lie relatively close to the threshold of the corresponding channel.